Domen988/phase-to-user-phase/README.md

 Built as a Tekla macro.
 Copy file 'CodeFile1.cs' (found in folder Project1) to your
 > Tekla installation folder -> Environments -> Common -> macros -> modelling

-Create 'Stock list.csv' and point to it in the 'CodeFile1.cs' (line 25).
+Create 'stock list.csv' and point to it in the 'CodeFile1.cs' (line 25).